GavinMendelGleason/many_worlds/README.md

 ```

 Different worlds have different facts.
 And we move from one world to
-the next through an arrow (which we could call an accessbility
+the next through an arrow (which we could call an accessibility
 relation).
 The arrow is *transitive*, in the sense that we can follow
 the arrow through any number of hops.